How does Gift Income count towards

 Introduction – Gift Income?

-The receiver of a gift does not have to claim the gift on their income tax, thus gifts don’t count for Covered CA subsidies, or MAGI-Medi-Cal Qualification.
+• The person who receives a gift does not have to claim the gift on their income tax, thus gifts don’t count for Covered CA subsidies, or MAGI-Medi-Cal Qualification.

-The giver of the gift does not have to pay tax on gifts that are less than the annual exclusion limit, which generally changes every year.
-Currently, the annual exclusion is $14,000 per recipient.
-In other words, you can give up to $14,000 to each of your children this year without having to pay any gift tax.
+• The giver of the gift does not have to pay tax on gifts that are less than the annual exclusion limit, which generally changes every year.
+In 2024 the annual exclusion is $18,000 per recipient.
+In other words, you can give up to $18,000 to each of your children this year without having to pay any gift tax.

 The following are nontaxable gifts: